 I’ve found through experience that these can sometimes stick so I cut little round parchment papers to place on the bottom of each cup.
 If you just made one circle on a parchment sheet and fold over several times and cut, you will quickly have small rounds.
 It really does help.
 I also spray the pan.

 The filling is easy to make.
-I use Swerve’s brown sugar, melted butter, chopped pecans and cinnamon.
+I use my homemade brown sugar, melted butter, chopped pecans and cinnamon.
 The filling is then spooned into the cups and topped with more chopped pecans.
 They only take about 15 minutes to bake to a golden brown.

 Play around with this recipe for Keto Friendly Pecan Tassies